 What happens, even with that safe environment, when an actor does not feel comfortable or is having a hard time finding honesty?

-Are you very tied to your words on set?
-If an actor has an impulse that differs from your idea, will you let them run with it?
+If an actor has an impulse that differs from your idea on set, will you let them run with it?

 Oh yeah, goodness gracious.
 Of course, if it’s wrong, then… [Laughs] I’m all about experimenting, and that’s what film is.
 Of course, it has to come within the confine of the story.
 I feel like a bandleader in some way: I write a song and a harmony, and then they jump on the train.
 Within that, they improvise within the harmony or the melody.
 If they go out of it, then it’s wrong.
 It’s not all improvisation, since they’re interested in the script.
 In fact, 90% of the script they found improvisation in.

-The idea of a film being about sex-addiction could make it distancing to a good amount of people, but I think there are some universal and relatable themes in the film.
-Was it important to make a film that thematically went beyond being solely about sex addiction?
+The idea of a film being about sex-addiction could make it distancing to a good amount of people, but I think there are some universal themes in the film.
+Was it important to make a film that thematically went beyond sex addiction?

 There’s a very relatably human aspect of sex addiction, that feeling of self-loathing and regret.